This job announcement will close upon receiving 75 applications or the announced closing date, whichever occurs first.

 Reviewing and comparing data for accuracy and completeness.
 Gathering specified information and compiling routine reports

-In order to be considered for this position, your clerical experience must be documented on your application.
+In order to be considered for this position, your general clerical and/or call center experience must be documented on your application.
 (Part-time experience will be pro-rated.)

 College or university coursework in Business Administration, Accounting, Public Administration, Political Science, or similar field may substitute for the required experience on a year-for-year basis.

-Two plus years working in a complex, high volume regulatory workplace
+Two plus years working in a high volume data entry or call center workplace

-Career progression in a general clerical and/or customer service call center position
+Career progression in a general clerical and/or customer service position

 CDOR Special Requirements